mateusabelli/flamenco/web/project-website/content/development/gsoc/_index.md

 used Go*" is fine, but do make it explicit that this is the case, and also explain why you think it's fine to still apply for joining this Go-based project.

-When you link to your work to show off your skills, that's great!
-But make sure that it is clear **what was written by you, and what was written by somebody else**.
-If the Git history only has commits in your name, and there is no description like "copied code from ${LOCATION} as a starting point", then realise that the rest of the world will think this is your code.
-Be careful, this could be seen as plagiarism.
-Many Open Source licenses require you to credit the original authors.

 And finally: **be part of the community**.
 Join the chat, use Flamenco, get involved.
 Communicate with your mentor.
 If you have questions, pop in the